THYao/bsa-computing/food-exercise.md

 and add one or more items to the list.
 Then, commit your changes and push them.

 ### Food List
-1. Pizza
+1. Rice
-2. Cheese
+2. vege
-3. Oreos
+3. red bean
 4. Carrots
 5. Celery